oyilmaztekin/shadow-dom-tips/README.md

 ## Shadow Root
 A shadow root is an element that gets added to a shadow host.
 The shadow root is the root node for the shadow DOM branch.
 Shadow root child nodes are not returned by DOM queries even if a child node matches the given query selector.
 Creating a shadow root on a node in the parent page makes the node upon which it was created a shadow host.

+- **Shadow host:** The regular DOM node that the shadow DOM is attached to.

+- **Shadow tree:** The DOM tree inside the shadow DOM.

+- **Shadow boundary:** the place where the shadow DOM ends, and the regular DOM begins.

+- **Shadow root:** The root node of the shadow tree.

 ## CREATING A SHADOW ROOT
 Creating a shadow root is a straightforward process.
 First a shadow host node is selected, and then a shadow root is created in the shadow host.